| Written by Geir Nerbø

 Hydration, sufficient coverings and periodic pauses from these conditions can lessen the risk of cold or heat stress.

-Controlled detonations in quarrying resonate through the earth and originate loud sounds, and potent mining machinery also adds aspects of vibration and noise.
-However, suppression supports can take the noise down to a reasonable level.
+Controlled detonations in quarrying resonate through the earth and originate loud sounds, and potent mining machinery also adds vibration and noise.
+However, suppression supports can reduce the noise to a reasonable level.
 In addition, blast mats can absorb the energy from the discharge and help contain strong gas emissions (Related: blast mitigation techniques).

 Strategic drilling can reduce tremors, especially in procedures where buffer holes are inserted in advance.